-For medical devices in higher risk classes (Class IIa, IIb and III) the product and the manufacturer's documentation must be assessed by a notified body before the device can be placed on the market.
+For medical devices in higher risk classes (class IIa, IIb, and III for medical devices and class B, C, and D for IVD medical devices) the product and the manufacturer's documentation must be assessed by a notified body before the device can be placed on the market.

-Products in the lowest risk class (class I) are conformity assessed by the manufacturer without the involvement of a notified body.
+Products in the lowest risk class (class I for medical devices and class A for IVD medical devices) are assessed for conformity by the manufacturer without the involvement of a notified body.

 For manufacturers: How to choose a notified body